civilservicelgbt/civilservicelgbt.github.io/_manuals/2019-10-01-adding-posts-to-the-website.md

 The templates in `_templates` already contain the necessary code.
 Include your post content in the appropriate place, and do not edit the wrap around code or the formatting of posts will break.

+## Updating the site-wide banner

+The site-wide banner can be used to promote events and featured news items across every page on the website.

+The banner can be edited from `_data/global_banner.yaml`.
+You must include:

+**show**: this either needs to be `true` (on) or `false` (off)

+**background**: the banner can have a `magenta`, `cyan` or `black` background

+**end-date**: this is the date when the banner will be automatically turned off in `YYYY-MM-DD` format

+**exclude**: add the slug of the page linked to in the banner, for example `/pride/`.
+This means the banner won't show on this page.
+This is only needed if the banner is linking to another page on `www.civilservice.lgbt`.

+**content**: this is the text in the banner.
+Use normal markdown.
+The banner content should be less than 119 characters, minus any markdown.

 ## Forcing the site to regenerate

 The website is a 'static' website, meaning that the content only updates when it is rebuilt because the content of a page has changed.
 In order to trigger a refresh you will need to 'push' a new or updated page to the website.